Good question: Is it safe for children to travel alone on airlines?

 I wonder if those events helped Allegiant Airlines with its decision to change its unaccompanied minor policy: as of last November, the low cost carrier has banned children aged 13 and under from flying alone on its planes.

 How Old Must a Child be to Travel Alone?

-What are the age requirements for children traveling solo on AirTran, Alaska, American, Continental, Delta, Frontier, Hawaiian, JetBlue, Southwest, Spirit, Sun Country, United, US Airways, and Virgin America?
+What are the age requirements for children traveling solo?
+A child must be 5 years old on AirTran, Alaska, American, Delta, Frontier, Hawaiian, JetBlue, Southwest, Spirit, United and Virgin America.

 What Airlines Actually Do for Solo Child Travelers

 What you get: Airline supervision typically means an airline employee meets them at their gate and escorts them onto the plane, and shepherds themÂ through the airport betweeen flightsÂ (although most carriers insist the very youngest children fly nonstop routes only).
 Airlines also require that whoever picks up the child at the airport presents photo identification to an airline employee.

 What you do not get: Airline supervision does not include someone actually accompanying and sitting with a child throughout a flight.

 The best parents can hope for is that a kindly flight attendant will keep an eye on them, but frankly, these days flight attendants are pretty overwhelmed with the demands of cranky grown-up passengers, so this may not be possible.

 What you pay: Naturally, this being the modern era of airline fees, the unaccompanied minor service is not free.